 We recommend selecting a well-reviewed dog-safe shampoo such as Earthbath’s Oatmeal & Aloe Shampoo.
 You’ll also need a soothing dog conditioner, such as Skout's Honor’s Probiotic Dog Shampoo + Conditioner.

 Using high-quality products will ensure your dog gets a thorough clean and can enjoy a luxurious bathing experience to boot.
+Dog dry skin and shedding can occur if you use a shampoo that is too harsh for the coat.

 Use a Probiotic Shampoo